A Generalization of Arrow's Impossibility Theorem Through Combinatorial Topology: Preliminaries

 \subsection{$W(X)$ as a Simplicial Complex}

-Baryshnikov \cite{Baryshnikov} used two simplicial complexes, denoted $N_{W(X)}$ and $N_{W(X)^n}$, to represent the set of all preferences, $W(X)$, and the unrestricted domain, $W(X)^n$, respectively.
-To do so, he established a bijection between the set of all facets of $N_{W(X)}$ and $W(X)$ and another bijection between the set of all facets of $N_{W(X)^n}$ and $W(X)^n$.
-In this paper, we follow Barysnikov in representing $W(X)$ as $N_{W(X)}$ (and hence, we present $N_{W(X)}$ as part of this preliminaries' section), but work within a framework that allow us to represent any domain $D$ (not only the unrestricted domain) as a simplicial complex, that we denote $N_D$, and any SWF satisfying IIA defined on $D$ with a chromatic simplicial map from $N_D\to N_{W(X)}$.
-These objects are straightforward generalizations of $N_{W(X)^n}$ and the chromatic simplicial maps from $N_{W(X)^n}$ to $N_{W(X)}$, and were already used in \cite{RajsbaumArmajacPODC, RajsbaumR2022preprint} for the base case and without specifying the formal details of their definition.
+The author of \cite{Baryshnikov} uses two simplicial complexes, denoted $N_{W(X)}$ and $N_{W(X)^n}$, to represent the set of all preferences, $W(X)$, and the unrestricted domain, $W(X)^n$, respectively.
+To do so, he establishes a bijection between the set of all facets of $N_{W(X)}$ and $W(X)$ and another bijection between the set of all facets of $N_{W(X)^n}$ and $W(X)^n$.
+In this paper, we follow \cite{Baryshnikov} in representing $W(X)$ as $N_{W(X)}$ (and hence, we present $N_{W(X)}$ as part of this preliminaries' section), but work within a framework that allows us to represent any domain $D$ (not only the unrestricted domain) as a simplicial complex, that we denote $N_D$, and any IIA-SWF defined on $D$ with a chromatic simplicial map from $N_D$ to $N_{W(X)}$.